Is it true that restaurants are expensive in Venice?

 When you pay by credit card, don't include a tip.
 (Tip the

 waiter separately in cash.)
-See the
+See our Money and

 for advice on when, where, and how to tip.